Questioning the Survey Responses of Large Language Models: Introduction

-In addition to asking questions individually, we also prompt models to complete entire survey questionnaires.
-We present questions in a sequential manner, keeping a model's previous answers in context when prompting the model to answer subsequent questions.
-This methodology resembles prior work by \citet{hartmann2023political, rutinowski2023self, motoki2023more, feng2023pretraining} who sequentially prompt language models to answer entire political compass or voting advice questionnaires.
-But instead of aggregating answers into a political affinity score, our focus is on examining whether models' responses resemble those of human populations.
+Instead of asking questions individually, \citet{hartmann2023political, rutinowski2023self, motoki2023more, feng2023pretraining} sequentially prompt language models to answer entire political compass or voting advice questionnaires.
+Rather than aggregating answers into a political affinity score, our focus is instead on examining whether models' responses qualitatively resemble those of human populations.
+We discuss this sequential generation setting in detail in Appendix~\ref{sec:generation}.

 Lastly, there is an emerging body of research that integrates LLMs into computational social science~\citep{ziems2023large}.
 This includes tasks such as taxonomic labeling, where language models are employed for tasks such as opinion prediction~\citep{kim2023aiaugmented, mellon2022do}, and free-form coding, where language models are used to generate explanations for social science constructs~\citep{nelson2021future}.
 Recent studies have also investigated the feasibility of using LLMs to simulate human participants in psychological, psycholinguistic, and social psychology experiments~\citep{DILLION2023, aher2023using}, or as proxies for specific human populations in social science research~\citep{argyle2022out, lee2023can, sanders2023demonstrations} and economics~\citep{brand2023market, horton2023large}.
-Within this context, our work suggests caution in relying on the survey responses of LLMs to elicit synthetic responses that resemble those of human populations.
+Within this context, our work suggests caution in relying on the survey responses of LLMs to elicit synthetic responses that resemble those of human populations and highlights potential pitfalls.